 Running is one of the simplest and most basic ways the human body is built to move—which is probably why it’s on almost every physical education teacher’s agenda, regardless of their students’ ages or grade levels.
 But just because running is fundamental doesn’t mean it has to be boring.
 Instead of heading out to the track to run laps, why not spice up the routine?
-The following five PE running games are fun for students of all ages and will help you keep things fresh for your gym class.
+Here are twelve fun running games for kids of all ages to try out during your next pe class or play at home with the family!

 1. Red Light, Green Light

 This classic running game is great for interval training as well as building physical endurance and listening skills.
-Students line up at the starting line, and as soon as the teacher calls out “green light,” everyone starts running as fast as they can toward the finish line.
-When the teacher calls out “red light,” all the runners must freeze in place until the teacher calls out “green light” again.
-If the teacher calls out “yellow light,” the students must slow their pace until it’s time to freeze or run once again.
+Line your students up at the starting line.
+Once the teacher calls out “green light,” everyone starts running as fast as they can toward the finish line.
+When the teacher calls out “red light,” all the runners must freeze in place.
+The students can start running when the teacher calls out “green light” again.
+If the teacher calls out “yellow light,” the students must slow their pace until it’s time to freeze or run fast again.

 2. Band-Aid Tag

-There is one Tagger and two Doctors in this silly twist on tag and the rest of the students are potential Patients who run to avoid being tagged.
+There is one Tagger and two Doctors in this silly twist on tag.
+The rest of the students are potential patients who run to avoid being tagged.
 When runners are tagged, they must hold a “Band-Aid” (a hand) over the spot where they were tagged and continue running.
 If they’re tagged a second time, they have to hold their other hand over that spot as well and keep going.
-If they’re tagged a third time, they’re out of “Band-Aids” and become Patients, which means they have to freeze and wait for the Doctors to come “operate.”
+If they’re tagged a third time, they’re out of “Band-Aids” and become Patients.
+This means they have to freeze in place, until the Doctors come “operate.”
 Both Doctors must tag a frozen player at the same time in order to “operate” and “heal,” or un-freeze, the Patient, so the player can start running again.
 This game gets goofy when the Tagger tags runners on silly or hard-to-reach spots like their heads, knees or backs!

 3. Sharks And Minnows